EmilSaji/hatio-frontend/README.md

 Before you begin, ensure you have met the following requirements:
 - Node.js installed on your machine.
 You can download it [here](https://nodejs.org/).
+- Also ensure that the backend server is up.
+[Backend](https://github.com/EmilSaji/hatio-backend)

 ### Installation